MahamudM90/feedback-ui-design/README.md

 # feedback-ui-design
-This is a Normal feedback-ui design sit .
+This is a Normal feedback-ui design site.